-The highly-touted rugby league coach will join up with Eddie Jones's England group at the end of the current NRL season
+The highly-touted rugby league coach will join up with Eddie Jones's England group

-Introducing Jason Ryles, England’s next skills coach
+Introducing Jason Ryles, England’s new skills coach

-When the appointment was announced in late January, Jones said of compatriot Ryles: “He comes from a rugby league background and we feel what he can offer as a coach, particularly with the forwards around the ruck, will help us with the way the game is going.”
+When the new appointment was announced in late January, Jones said of compatriot Ryles: “He comes from a rugby league background and we feel what he can offer as a coach, particularly with the forwards around the ruck, will help us with the way the game is going.”

 So what else can he bring to union?